Anas-The-Developer/css-beginner-projects/README.md

 Made a very simple websites using CSS positions , fonts , and colours

 ### 06 - Bangladesh Flag
-Made a Bangladesh flag using basic and Intermediate CSS
+Made a Bangladesh flag using Basic and Intermediate CSS

+### 07 - Loas Flag
+Made a Flag of Loas using Basic and Intermediate CSS

 **## 🎯 Purpose